Reunite with “Relative” Ease

 Pass on traditions and gives younger generations a living example of family values.

 Family Week is not a vacation, but rather a time for attending, planning, and playing the World Cup of Quality Time.
 It's hard work that requires dedication, core strength, and a solid organizational structure.
-Still, it's worth it for all the reasons outlined above and because, after a year or more of inevitable personal change, we get to know each other again—genuinely.
-We REUNITE in a way that closes the distance no matter how far.
+Still, it's worth it because after a year or more of inevitable personal change, we get to know each other again and genuinely.
+We reunite in a way that closes the distance, no matter how far, reminding us that we are part of something special and never really alone.